Valer100/Sun-Valley-Theme-Colorizer/README.md

 - 🖥️ Minimum screen resolution of 1280x720 (not mandatory) (the modified theme will work on any resolution)

 ## What's this module doing?
-Well, like I said before, it downloads the latest version of the theme from GitHub, then it changes the hue of the spritesheet images, changes some colors in ```light.tcl``` and ```dark.tcl``` and then it gives you the modified theme in a folder named ```sv_ttk``` that you have to move to the root folder of your project.
+At your choice, this package downloads the theme from GitHub or copies it from site-packages, then it changes the hue of the spritesheet images, changes some colors in ```light.tcl``` and ```dark.tcl``` and then it gives you the modified theme in a folder named ```sv_ttk``` that you have to move to the root folder of your project.
 You don't need to make any changes to your code.

 ## Screenshots
 <details>